 Establish a Commonality

-Although you are mixing it up, your prints and patterns should have something in common, should talk the same language to tie it all altogether.
+Although you are mixing it up, your prints and patterns should have something in common, and should talk the same language to tie it all altogether.
 Try to stick to the same color scheme or go uniform with your texture.
 This will prevent your prints from clashing or looking too busy.

 Stay in the Same Color Family

 To pull off stylish mixed prints look, always try to choose prints and patterns in hues of the same color family.
-This way, you can balance things out and keep the look bold, yet not over-the-top.
+This way, you can balance things out and keep the look bold, yet not look over-the-top.
 A great idea is to start mixing prints and patterns with neutral colors, such as black.
 When you feel more confident and experienced, you can start mixing colorful prints.

 Pay Attention to the Scale

 A great way of creating some separation between two prints is to play with the scale of the patterns.
-Start with simpler prints, like stripes and polka dots and once you feel more comfortable, you can go for bolder and more complex prints.
+Start with simpler prints, like stripes and polka dots, and once you feel more comfortable, you can go for bolder and more complex prints.
 Note that prints with variation of size look the best together.
 For instance, two large prints will look off, just as two small prints can look somehow dizzying.
 So prints and patterns of the same size compete and appear unbalanced, while a small pattern with a large one creates a harmony and evens out the ensemble.